simonitalia/Bang/README.md

 Some features included are not part of the guided project, but are added as stretch goals.
 Stretch goals apply learned knowledge to accomplish and are completed unassisted.
 Stretch goals may either be suggested by the teaching instructor or self imposed.
 Strecth goals / features implemented (if any) will be listed here.

 - Add Bonus (targetBonus) node to game scene using different images from standard (enemy) nodes which earn bonus points when sliced (suggested)

+- Change SKLabel colors to inform user of actions to take (self imposed)

+- Use images for when bullet is used, not used and full (self imposed)

 - Add game sound effects triggered by user touches (self imposed)